substratum-temporary/SubstratumNode/node/docs/Distributing-Release-Artifacts.md

 3. Go to Create Release.
 4. Under Artifacts, select the build artifact for the release.
 5. Click Create.
+6. Verify the release pipeline completed successfully.

+And you're done!
+You should see the new release artifacts deployed to our S3 bucket.

+### Configure Release Pipeline

+Release Pipelines are created/configured from the UI.
+To create a new one, go to Releases to create a new pipeline and start editing.

+The following are items to check when setting up the release pipeline:

+* Agent OS is Ubuntu
+* Bash task should have our ci/prepare_release.sh script inlined (should not include shebang) and setup to exit on standard error under Advanced.
+  * Add required variable mapping under Environment Variables of task:
+    * ``WORKSPACE = $(System.DefaultWorkingDirectory)``
+    * ``ARTIFACT_STAGING_DIR = $(System.DefaultWorkingDirectory)/$(Release.PrimaryArtifactSourceAlias)``
+* TAG_NAME is defined as pipeline variable.
+This used by the Prepare Release script.
+* AWS Tools for Microsoft Visual Studio Team Services is installed.
+* Deploy stage contains S3 Upload task and is setup with the following items:
+    * AWS credentials
+    * AWS Region = ``us-east-2``
+    * Bucket Name = ``substratum-website-downloads``
+    * Source Folder = ``s3-dist``
+    * Target Folder = ``$(TAG)``
+    * ACL = ``public read``

+### Configure Build Pipeline

+The following are items to check when setting up the build pipeline for the release stage:

+* The BUILD_RELEASE_ARTIFACTS variable has been added to the pipeline with value equal to ``false``.
+Not strictly required, but it does make life easier when triggering release builds from the UI.
+* All the required secrets have been added to the pipeline's Variables and their values ar marked as secret.
+* All the digital signatures used for code signing have been added to the pipeline's Secure Files under Library.

 ### Signing Release Artifacts